apache/trafficcontrol/docs/source/api/v1/cdns_capacity.rst

 ``GET``
 =======
-Retrieves the aggregate capacity percentages of all locations (cache groups) for a given CDN.
+Retrieves the aggregate capacity percentages of all :term:`Cache Groups` for a given CDN.

 :Auth.
 Required: Yes
 :Roles Required: None